If you’re looking to rent your house or apartment, it is essential to do it safely and efficiently.

 4. Preparing your house or apartment for rent

-Ensure all facilities and systems are in good working condition, and the house or apartment is clean and well-maintained.
+Ensure all facilities and systems are in good working condition and that the house or apartment is clean and well-maintained.
 Consider repainting walls, replacing worn-out carpets, and fixing any visible damages.

 Furthermore, organize the spaces so that potential tenants can envision themselves living there.
 Don’t neglect the exterior appearance of the house or apartment for rent.